Njordics/ForsetiFlow/README.md

 - Tasks, Backlogs, Sprints, and Resources with basic fields (status, due dates, notes, velocity, etc.)
 - Simple HTML UI powered by fetch calls to the REST API
 - SQLite database persisted in `instance/project_manager.sqlite` (configurable via `PROJECT_DB`)
-- Authy-backed login page that gates the `/app` workspace behind a two-step verification flow and forces credential rotation on first login
+- Login page that seeds a single admin user (`forseti` / `flow` by default) and immediately issues a session once the credentials match

 ## Installation & Running
 1) **Prerequisites**: Python 3.11+ and `pip` available in your PATH.